aaronwriight/aaronwriight.github.io/_pages/personal.md

   }
 </style>

-I love a good story.
+<b>I <i>love</i> a good story.</b>

 I hold a variety of things in my heart –– all of which, in one way or another, flavor my approach to cognitive science.
-Chief among them are the great outdoors and music, and yet no singular peak – terrestrial or acoustic – is independent in its contribution to my story.
-Everything below is laced with a lively blend of its own woe and wonder, a compilation that perpetuates my present curiosities and has carved lessons into my past wanderings.
-If not carried in from my own musings, I hope that what I've stumbled upon finds a place in your story.
+Chief among these inspirations are the great outdoors and music, and yet no singular peak – terrestrial or acoustic – is independent in its contribution to my story.
+Everything below is laced with a lively blend of its own wonder, a compilation that perpetuates my present curiosities and has carved lessons into my past wanderings.
+If not through my own musings, I hope that what I've stumbled upon finds a place in your story.

 Here are a few (<i>several</i>) of my favorite things . . . in no particular order.
 Ask me about them over coffee or on a hike sometime! :)